Stochastic Burgers Equation Driven by a Hermite Sheet with Additive Noise: Existence, Uniqueness, and Regularity: Introduction

 The paper is organized as follows.
-Section \ref{sec:prelim} provides necessary background on Hermite processes and multiple Wiener-Itô integrals, including the definition of the Hermite sheet and the associated stochastic integration theory.
-Section \ref{sec:formulation} introduces the mild solution framework and states the main assumptions required for our analysis.
-Section \ref{sec:existence} establishes well-posedness through a fixed-point argument and derives crucial moment estimates.
-Section \ref{sec:properties} investigates the regularity and self-similarity properties of solutions, proving spatial and temporal Hölder continuity and characterizing the scaling behavior.
-We conclude with perspectives and open problems in Section \ref{sec:conclusion}.

-This work not only advances the theoretical understanding of SPDEs with non-Gaussian noise but also provides technical tools that can be applied to other nonlinear stochastic systems with long-range dependence and non-Gaussian fluctuations.
+Section~\ref{sec:prelim} recalls background material on Hermite processes and multiple Wiener--Itô integrals.
+Section~\ref{sec:formulation} introduces the mild formulation of \eqref{eq:main-additive}.
+Existence, uniqueness, and moment estimates are proved in Section~\ref{sec:existence}.
+Regularity and scaling properties are studied in Section~\ref{sec:properties}.
+Finally, Section~\ref{sec:conclusion} discusses perspectives and open problems.